 MAL Rating: 7.68

 If you have been keeping a close eye on 2018 anime, this one needs no introduction.
-With a first episode so controversial, it had to re-label the entire anime to a more mature rating, Goblin Slayer isn’t for everyone to stomach.
-An anime which shows the reality of adventuring, and what it would really entail, Goblin Slayer is one dark blood-fest.
+With a first episode so controversial, it had to re-label the entire anime to a more mature rating; Goblin Slayer isn’t for everyone to stomach.
+An anime that shows the reality of adventuring and what it would really entail, Goblin Slayer is one dark blood-fest.
 Featuring a protagonist, who specializes in killing only goblins, the show portrays a more somber adventuring reality.

 Truly, the gore and violence in this one may want to make the more casual watcher give this a wide berth.
 Conversely, the more serious otaku might be able to appreciate the brutality with which the themes are tackled with this gory and dark anime.
-With no beating around the bush, Goblin Slayer is an incredibly darker version of medieval society with magic.
+Goblin Slayer is an incredibly darker version of medieval society with magic with no beating around the bush.